Zyphra/zcookbook/calc/README.md

 The Mamba layer begins with two input projections of size $$D \times I$$ which map the residual stream input into the inner dimension.
 There are two projections one for the SSM input itself and secondly for the gate input.
 This gives a total of $$2ID$$ in-projector parameters.
 After the in-projector there is a convolutional layer prior to the SSM.
 This requires $$C \times I$$ parameters plus an additional $$I$$ parameters for the convolutional bias.

 This is then followed by the matrices producing the A,B, and C matrices of the SSM (similar to the QKV matrices of attention).
 Each of these matrices is of size $$I \times S$$ resulting in $$3IS$$ parameters.
 Additionally, there is the dt projector which consists of $$2 \times dt \times I$$ as well as a dt bias and the D bias vector both of length $$I$$.
-Finally, there is the SSM outprojector of size $$I \times D$$ which maps back to the embedding dimension of the residual stream, as well as the input layernorm which contains $2 \times D$$ parameters since its gain and bias parameters are both of shape $$D$$.
+Finally, there is the SSM outprojector of size $$I \times D$$ which maps back to the embedding dimension of the residual stream, as well as the input layernorm which contains $2 \times D$ parameters since its gain and bias parameters are both of shape $$D$$.

 Putting this all together, we obtain the following count of total parameters: